Zero-pointed manifolds: Zero-pointed spaces

 \subsection{Pointed extensions and negation}

 We define \emph{pointed extensions} and \emph{negations} thereof.

-\begin{definition} A pointed extension $X_\ast$ of $X$ is a compactly generated Hausdorff topology on the underlying set of $\ast\amalg X$ extending the given topology on $X$.
+\begin{definition} A pointed extension $X_\ast$ of $X$ is a locally compact Hausdorff topology on the underlying set of $\ast\amalg X$ extending the given topology on $X$.
 The category of \emph{pointed extensions (of $X$)} is the full subcategory

 of the undercategory consisting of the pointed extensions of $X$. \end{definition}